 Typhoid can cause serious short- and long-term complications if left untreated.
 The risk of complications underscores the importance of prompt treatment following proper diagnosis, as well as the need to prioritize prevention.
-Appropriate antibiotics are the only effective way to treat typhoid, though supportive measures such as oral or intravenous hydration, blood transfusions, and surgery may also be required depending on the severity of disease and presence of complications such as intestinal perforation or bleeding.
+Appropriate antibiotics are the only effective way to treat typhoid, though supportive measures such as oral or intravenous hydration, blood transfusions, and surgery may be required depending on the severity of disease and presence of complications such as intestinal perforation or bleeding.

 Increasing drug resistance places great pressure on public health systems in low- and middle-income countries that may not be able to afford or acquire these medicines.
-When these second-line antibiotics are unavailable, multidrug-resistant typhoid becomes untreatable.
+When these second-line antibiotics are unavailable, MDR typhoid becomes untreatable.
 As treatment becomes more difficult, the need for increased access to preventative measures, such as vaccines and improvements in water, sanitation, and hygiene becomes more urgent.

 Photo: Sabin Vaccine Institute/Suvra Kanti Das